 Machine learning models can then determine how each factor influences risk main-by-main, rather than on average across the full dataset.
 This enables LoF predictions for each water main driven by the specific reality of that main; while break history may be a key driver of risk for 1 water main, another may have a risk profile driven by soil type, weather, weight of the load above the pipe, etc.

 The major challenge of machine learning models is explainability; this is a more complex analysis than a simple weighted model or regression, so it can be more difficult to understand the factors driving the LoF predictions.
-However, this is an easy problem to solve.
+However, this is an easy problem to solve (with the right tools & analysis).
 When selecting a vendor for machine learning analysis, make sure to focus on explainability.
 Ask about how they communicate and show the features driving predictions in their models and output.
 Don’t forget to ask about both global and local explainability; you want to understand what’s most influencing LoF across your complete system as well as for each individual water main.

 Hands down, a high quality machine learning model will provide the most complete, accurate view of LoF risk across your water mains infrastructure, enabling high quality, data-driven decision making and proactive intervention, from physical condition assessment to maintenance to replacement.